State Fair Hound

 It’s been reported that Sean left for another New York government job opportunity but, as with his predecessor’s move in leaving the Fair, you always have to wonder if the Governor and her staff are giving us the straight story.

 Coincidentally, it appears that Fair public relations woman Alice Maggiore has also left for another job.
 Her name is no longer in the Fair directory and she is employed by Strategic Communications.
-Maggiore accepted the impossible mission of trying to replace Dave Bullard as she demonstrated a high degree of professionalism a good feel for that challenging job.
+Maggiore accepted the impossible mission of trying to replace Dave Bullard as she demonstrated a high degree of professionalism and a good feel for that challenging job.

 We know that our readers will want to join State Fair Hound in saying thanks and good luck to Sean and Alice.